|U6 games: 3x10 minutes|

 Coaches our referees will now use the "Ask Tell Dismiss" You will get a warning for the first offense, you will be shown a "Yellow card" for the second and a "Red Card" for the third.
 If you are shown a 'Red Card" you will need to leave the playing field.
 (Distance is Sight and Sound)

-Players ejected from a match will be ineligible to participate in the team’s next match.
+Players ejected from a match will be ineligible to participate in the team’s next match (red cards will not be handed out to our U6-U10 age groups).
 Coaches cannot substitute for an ejected players.

 Coaches ejected from a match must leave the fields and cannot come in any type of contact with his/her team, parents, referees, staff, spectators, or any other person involved in the game that he/she was involved in.
 He/she will then serve a one-match suspension.

 |Any coach or parent ejected more than once in the same season will be banned for the remainder of that team's matches for that season.
 The MYSA-AJAX PAD Committee will assess whether coach or parent will be allowed to return to the program the following season(s).|

 Soft Casts/Braces will have to be approved by the Head Referee or MYSA Staff prior to each game.
 Decisions will be made based on player safety.